tnnweb/site/index.md

 # Welcome!
-The United kittens of Wakefield was founded on 2/22/2022 by **Ian Boyer** and **Nabeel** ( Original Idea Graeme and Nero ) The kittens are meant to be a united boy nation amogus.
+The United kittens of Wakefield was founded on 2/22/2022 by **Ian Boyer** and **Nabeel Ahmad** ( Original Idea Graeme and Nero ) The kittens are meant to be a united boy nation amogus.

 ## Members